 The Kurin Lock®

-Each Kurin blood culture collection set features a Kurin Lock®, a small but powerful specimen diversion device that automates diversion during the routine process of drawing a blood culture.
+Each Kurin blood culture collection set features a Kurin Lock® that uses an initial specimen diversion technique to automatically sideline skin contaminants during routine blood culture draws.

 Watch the Kurin Lock in action

 Read the Kurin Video Transcript

 Kurin is a device designed to contain the initial volume of blood from the venipuncture site, so that resident contaminants within the skin are not transferred into the blood culture sample.